Timeline of the 2019–2020 Hong Kong protests (November 2019): 11 November

 Amidst online calls to facilitate a general strike, protesters near Hong Kong Polytechnic University constructed makeshift roadblocks and barricades with various furniture outside the school campus.
 The riot police then entered the university and shot tear gas canisters inside the school campus.
 Student protesters, in return, set up barricades and threw petrol bombs.
 Similar incidents also happened in University of Hong Kong and Chinese University of Hong Kong where the police shot tear gas into the campuses and student protesters confronted with the police for several hours.
-The major universities in Hong Kong and institutions organised by the Vocational Training Council have suspended their classes on that day.
+The major universities in Hong Kong and institutions organised by the Vocational Training Council suspended their classes on that day.

 The police shot numerous canisters of tear gas to disperse the protesters in regions including Choi Hung and Tseung Kwan O, where a tear gas canister landed next to a secondary school.
 In response to the shooting, office workers in Central, Hong Kong's central business district, marched on Pedder Street and briefly occupied Des Voeux Road Central and shouted out slogans, condemning the police as "murderers" during the lunchtime in a "Lunch with You" march.
 Riot police were deployed at 12:30 pm to warn the crowd that they would use force to disperse the protesters.
 At 12:47 pm. the police shot fire tear gas to disperse the crowd.
 A man's head was hit by a tear gas canister.
 The Hang Seng Index dropped 2.6% after tear gas was fired in Central.
 The police reported that protesters have set up roadblocks in more than 120 locations in Hong Kong, and have arrested 266 people, whose age ranges from 11 to 74 years old.
 At least 60 people were injured.
 255 canisters of tear gas, 204 shots of rubber bullets, 45 shots of beanbag rounds and 96 shots of sponge grenades were used by the police.